waybyte/example-timer/README.md

-# Logicrom SDK - Timer API example
+# Logicrom OpenCPU SDK - Timer API example

 ## How to build